MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 #### Manage enterprise secure AI settings

-To manage enterprise secure AI settings for a profile, select the configuration profile you want to work with and then select **Customization settings**.
+To manage enterprise secure AI settings for a profile, select the configuration profile you want to work with and then select the **Customization settings** pivot.
 You can configure AI related policies on this page.
 Any policy that's edited on this page will appear in the **Policies** pivot for that profile.
 You can configure policies for Copilot Pro, as well as other policies that incorporate the use of AI.
 If you edit a policy on his page that already has a policy value, the new edit will override the existing value.

 ##### Manage settings for Copilot Pro

 The page will detect whether your organization has access to Copilot Pro and the Microsoft Edge sidebar.
-Based on this information, one of the following states might exist:
+Based on this information, one of the following states will exist:

 - If Copilot Pro and the Microsoft Edge sidebar are enabled, all policy settings in this section will be available to configure.